v-sbradley/bacx-pr/topics/deleting-renaming.md

 **Topic file names should not be changed**.
 Changing a topic file name can break a localization handback, cause significant additional localization cost, and create errors for customers.

 If you have a business case for renaming a topic file, contact [crmce](mailto:crmce@microsoft.com) and outline your reasons for the rename.
 If your case is approved by AnnBe, Content Publishing Director, your Cpub contacts will work with you to implement the rename.

+   >[!NOTE]
+   >The approval bar for file renaming is very high.
+The risk of breaking a localization handback is high, so approvals will be rare exceptions.